 Most people who are blind rely on specialized text-to-speech (TTS) software called screen readers.
 Some people with cognitive disabilities who have difficulty processing written text also use screen readers.

 Text-to-speech is essential for people with disabilities and useful for all.
+Accurate pronunciation is essential in many situations, such as education and assessment (testing students).
 Many computers and mobile devices today have built in text-to-speech functionality that is used by people without disabilities in different situations, such as when they lose their glasses or their eyes are tired.

 Currently text-to-speech pronunciation is often inaccurate and inconsistent because of technology limitations.
 For example, incorrect pronunciation based on context, regional variation, or emphasis.

 W3C is working toward developing normative specifications and best practices guidance so that text-to-speech (TTS) synthesis can provide proper pronunciation of HTML content.
 The documents below provide the foundation for this work.